From BR Bullpen

 South Korea

 When the Korea Baseball Organization was formed in 1982, Haku helped play a leading role.
 He became the player-manager of the MBC Blue Dragons and hit .412/.497/.740 with 19 homers.
-25 years later, he remains the only .400 hitter in KBO history.
+33 years later, he remains the only .400 hitter in KBO history.
+He had the slugging and OPS records until Eric Thames in 2015.
 He managed his club to a 46-34 record.

 Haku ran into off-field problems in 1983, being arrested for adultery.
 He was fired as manager of the Blue Dragons but caught on as a player-coach with the Sami Superstars.
 Haku batted only .190/.261/.281 as age was catching up to the 39-year-old.